Home

 And shading eyes dim from street dust you mark,

-With soft pulsations soaring up, the L
+With soft pulsations soaring up, the LARK,

 Till o’er your head, a speck against the gleam,